 Troll Church

 Embark on a thrilling 3-4 km hike to Troll Church, where you'll discover three captivating limestone and marble grottos adorned with underground streams and a majestic waterfall.
-Beyond the uppermost grotto lies a serene lake bordered by white marble "jetties", offering a tranquil retreat amidst the rugged terrain.
+Beyond the uppermost grotto lies a serene lake bordered by white marble "jetties," offering a tranquil retreat amidst the rugged terrain.

 Litlefjellet